 0.077 |

-Our old packaging and inventory:
+Our old packaging consisted of:

-material | Weight in g/m² | |
+| Material | Weight in g/m² | |

 Paper |